mihaifm/smolpress/readme.md

 ### Markdown editing

 You can edit any post by visiting the `/admin` panel and clicking the `Edit` link for any post.
-The [SimpleMDE](https://simplemde.com/) editor will help you get the job done.
-Click `Save` to have the post converted to html.
+Click `Preview` to see the markdown output and `Save` to have the post converted to html.

 ### Images